-Obesity is one of the most pressing health challenges of our time, and new research (which I link here) focuses on an unexpected culprit: protein.
-The so-called "ultra-processed" foods that abound on Western tables don't just make us fat.
-They trigger a real perverse mechanism, identified by this research as the real hidden engine behind the obesity epidemic which is now (finally!) at the center of a scientific and social debate.
+Obesity is one of the most pressing health challenges of our time, and new research (which I link here) focuses on an unexpected culprit: proteins.
+The so-called "ultra-processed" foods that abound on Western tables do more than just make us fat.
+They trigger a truly perverse mechanism, identified by this research as the real hidden engine behind the obesity epidemic which is now (finally!) at the center of a scientific and social debate.

 The predators of lost proteins

-Humans have an innate drive to regulate their protein intake.
-This impulse, which has served us well for millennia, is now backfiring.
-Modern processed foods high in fat and carbohydrates are "diluting" protein, prompting people to consume more calories in an effort to meet their protein needs.
+Human beings have an innate urge to regulate protein intake.
+This impulse, which has served us well for millennia, is now boomeranging.
+Modern processed foods, rich in fats and carbohydrates, are “diluting” proteins, pushing people to consume more calories in an attempt to meet their protein needs.

 Protein, what nostalgia: when food deceives us

-It might seem counterintuitive: after all, we live in an age of food abundance.
-But it is precisely this abundance, or rather the quality of what we eat, which is becoming our Achilles' heel.
+It might seem counterintuitive: after all, we live in a time of food abundance.
+But it is precisely this abundance, or rather, the quality of what we eat, that is becoming our Achilles' heel.
 Ultra-processed foods, while convenient and tasty, often lack the nutritional balance needed for a healthy diet.

-And they force our body into a state of "desperate hunting" for the proteins it lacks, eating over and over again.
+And they force our body into a state of "desperate hunting" for the proteins it lacks, eating again and again.

 The cumulative effect

-It's not just about "going off the beaten track" for an occasional meal or food choice.
-The cumulative effect of years of unbalanced food choices can have serious repercussions on our health.
+It's not just about “going off the grid” for a meal or an occasional food choice.
+The cumulative effect of years of unbalanced food choices can have very serious repercussions on our health.

-Recent studies have shown, for example, that early exposure to diets with a high protein content, such as through some types of powdered milk, could lead to an increase in protein requirements and a greater susceptibility to obesity in later years.
+Recent studies have shown, for example, that early exposure to high-protein diets, such as through some types of powdered milk, could lead to increased protein needs and greater susceptibility to obesity in later years.

 An integrated vision for a better future

-With WHO declaring obesity to be the greatest health threat facing humanity, it is clear that we need a new strategy.
+With the WHO declaring obesity the greatest health threat facing humanity, it's clear we need a new strategy.

-The research authors suggest an integrated approach, examining how various factors contribute to obesity, rather than seeing them as competing explanations.
+The authors of the research suggest an integrated approach, examining how various factors contribute to obesity, rather than seeing them as competing explanations.

-Only through a deep and integrated understanding can we hope to identify sustainable intervention points to reverse the incidence of obesity and associated complications, obviously excluding pathways through surgery or medication.
+Only through a deep and integrated understanding can we hope to identify sustainable intervention points to reverse the incidence of obesity and associated complications, obviously excluding routes through surgery or drugs.